 Acyclovir is an antiviral medication for the treatment and suppression of infections caused by the herpes virus.
 It can be applied topically or can be taken orally in the form of tablets or a liquid suspension.
-But not all options are available over-the-counter.
+Not all options are available over-the-counter.

 Acyclovir (aciclovir) is used to treat infections caused by the herpes simplex virus (HSV) type 1 (HSV-1) and type 2 (HSV-2), which can cause cold sores (HSV-1 only) and genital herpes.
 It is also prescribed to individuals infected by herpes zoster (shingles), varicella zoster virus (chickenpox) and sometimes for the treatment of Bell’s palsy.

-Acyclovir does not cure HSV, but it will stop the virus from spreading in your body.
+Acyclovir does not cure HSV, but it will stop the virus from replicating in your body.

-The medication has been extensively tested and produces little to no side effects for most patients.
-But you should talk to your doctor before taking acyclovir if you suffer from one of the following:
+Acyclovir has been extensively tested and produces little to no side effects for most patients.
+However, you should talk to your doctor before taking acyclovir if you suffer from one of the following:

 To treat cold sores (fever blisters), your doctor may prescribe acyclovir cream (Zovirax) or an ointment containing the active ingredient.